Resources updated, July 2017

 The behavior challenges that accompany many children to class these days are well known and a genuine concern.
 Congress addressed how behavior problems can affect a child’s learning, or the learning of others, in the 1997 and 2004 reauthorizations of IDEA.
 The law also explicitly involves the IEP team in considering whether positive behavior supports or other strategies are necessary when a child’s behavior is interfering with learning—either the child’s own learning, or the learning of others in the class or school.
 Functional behavioral assessments are an important and required element in determining why a child is behaving in disruptive or challenging ways, and behavior intervention plans then written detail how the problem is to be addressed.

 PBIS plays a role in the broader picture of addressing child behavior.
 It is intended to be used before problem behaviors become interfering behaviors, is based upon understanding why a child has problem behaviors and what strategies might be helpful, and seeks to stop or reduce the problem behaviors so that punishment is not necessary.
 Much research has been conducted into its effectiveness.

 An excellent resource on this topic is the National Technical Assistance Center on Positive Behavioral Interventions and Supports (PBIS) that the Office of Special Education Programs (OSEP) funds.
 The PBIS Center strongly recommends adopting a schoolwide system of PBIS, which has been found to be more effective than individual responses to disciplinary infractions and child misbehavior.

 Here are three especially useful ones on the PBIS Web site.

-FACTS, a two-page interview completed by people (teachers, family, clinicians) who know the child best, and used to either build behavior support plans, or guide more complete functional assessment efforts.
+FACTS, a brief semi-structured interview completed by people (teachers, family, clinicians) who know the child best, and used to either build behavior support plans, or guide more complete functional assessment efforts.

 Determining What Behavior Supports Are Needed